 - U. R.I.
-Gen. Laws § 37-2-15(7) "Responsive bidder" means a person who has submitted a bid under section 37-2-20 of this chapter which conforms in all material respects to the invitation for bids, so that all bidders may stand on equal footing with respect to the method and timeliness of submission and as to the substance of any resulting contract.
+Gen. Laws § 37-2-15(7) "Responsive Bidder" shall mean a person who has submitted a bid under section 37-2-20 of this chapter which conforms in all material respects to the invitation for bids, so that all bidders may stand on equal footing with respect to the method and timeliness of submission and as to the substance of any resulting contract.
 For the purposes of establishing rules and regulations pursuant the R.I.
-Gen. Laws § 37-2, a "responsive bidder" shall also mean a bid which conforms in all material respect to the terms and conditions, specifications and any other requirements of the Bid Invitation. - V. "Solicitation" means the process of notifying prospective bidders or offerors that the state wishes to receive bids for furnishing goods and services.
-The process may consist of public advertising, mailing Invitations to Bid, posting notices, and/or telephone or telegraph messages to prospective bidders. - W. "Source selection" means the technique of appropriate selection by solicitation, i.e., competitive sealed bidding, multi-step competitive sealed bidding, competitive negotiation, small purchase procedure, sole source or emergency purchase. - X. "Specification" means a description of what the purchaser seeks to buy, and consequently, what a bidder must be responsive to in order to be considered for award of a contract.
+Gen. Laws § 37-2, a "responsive bidder" shall also mean a bid which conforms in all material respect to the terms and conditions, specifications and any other requirements of the Bid Invitation. - V. "Solicitation" shall mean the process of notifying prospective bidders or offerors that the state wishes to receive bids for furnishing goods and services.
+The process may consist of public advertising, mailing Invitations to Bid, posting notices, and/or telephone or telegraph messages to prospective bidders. - W. "Source Selection" shall mean the technique of appropriate selection by solicitation, i.e., competitive sealed bidding, multi-step competitive sealed bidding, competitive negotiation, small purchase procedure, sole source or emergency purchase. - X. "Specification" shall mean a description of what the purchaser seeks to buy, and consequently, what a bidder must be responsive to in order to be considered for award of a contract.
 A specification may be a description of the physical or functional characteristics, or the nature of, a supply or service.
 It may include a description of any requirements for inspecting, testing, or preparing a supply or service item for delivery; a purchase description. - 1.
-"Standardization (of specifications)" means the process of examining characteristics and needs for items of similar end usage and developing a single specification that will satisfy the need for most or all purchases for the purpose.
+"Standardization (of Specifications)" shall mean the process of examining characteristics and needs for items of similar end usage and developing a single specification that will satisfy the need for most or all purchases for the purpose.

-- 2. "Restrictive specification" means a specification or purchase description that unnecessarily limits competition by precluding items that would be capable of satisfying the intended need. - Y. "Spot purchase" means a one-time purchase occasioned by a small requirement, an unusual circumstance, or to take advantage of a favorable market condition. - Z. "Standard" means a characteristic or set of characteristics for an item that, for reasons of performance level, compatibility or interchangeability with other products, etc., is generally accepted by producers and by users of the item as a required characteristic of all items for the designed purpose. - AA.
+- 2. "Restrictive Specification" shall mean a specification or purchase description that unnecessarily limits competition by precluding items that would be capable of satisfying the intended need. - Y. "Spot Purchase" shall mean a one-time purchase occasioned by a small requirement, an unusual circumstance, or to take advantage of a favorable market condition. - Z. "Standard" shall mean a characteristic or set of characteristics for an item that, for reasons of performance level, compatibility or interchangeability with other products, etc., is generally accepted by producers and by users of the item as a required characteristic of all items for the designed purpose. - AA.
 R.I.
-Gen. Laws § 37-2-7(23) "Supplies" means all property, including but not limited to leases of real property, printing and insurance, except land or permanent interest in land. - BB.
-"Vendor" means a supplier or contractor.
+Gen. Law § 37-2-7(23) "Supplies" shall mean all property, including but not limited to leases of real property, printing and insurance, except land or permanent interest in land. - BB.
+"Vendor" shall mean a supplier or contractor.

-5.2 Competition
+5.2 COMPETITION